Scholar's Institute of Technology & Management

 Scholar's Institute of Technology & Management is a technology and management institute located in Garchuk, Guwahati, Assam, India, and is promoted by the Scholar's Academy Education Trust, founded on 8 May 2008 under the Indian Trusts Act, 1882.

 Campus

 The institute is in Garchuk in the Guwahati city.
 The campus is surrounded by hills and is spread over a lush green expanse of more than 10 acres.

 The institute is easily accessible from the Guwahati city.
 The institute is 22 km from Guwahati railway station; 18 km from Lokpriya Gopinath Bordoloi International Airport; 14 km from Kamakhya Junction railway station; and 5.7 km from Rupnath Brahma Inter-State Bus Terminus, Guwahati.

-Controversy

-In 2017, a fourth-semester civil engineering student of the Scholar's Institute of Technology and Management died following a fight with his classmates at the institute's hostel.
-Both the accused and the victim hail from Arunachal Pradesh.
-Both of them were in drunken state and were involved in a spat and later went on to the extent of exchanging blows resulting in victim's death.

-Coinciding with the Statehood Day of Arunachal Pradesh, celebrations were held in the institute too by a section of the hostel boarders.
-According to sources, liquor in huge quantity was made available in the celebrations that led to the appalling incident.